Frequently Asked Questions on Pool Maintenance & Products

 Yes, chlorinated rubber and epoxy can both be used to recoat pebble, however it is advised that a Brenda coat is put over the surface so that it smooths it out prior to application.
 If you paint over pebble without doing the render coat you will get uneven wear of your coating and little dots will appear as the coating wears away from the top of the pebble and remains in the grout holding the gravel.

 What time of day should I paint?

-It is best to paint early in the morning with both chlorinated brothers and epoxies so that it is not too hot during the application time as well as utilising the heat of the later morning and afternoon to help with the curing and cross-linking of either chlorinated rubber or epoxy coatings.
-Painting during the middle of the day poses certain risks for example, increasing bubbling with chlorinated rubber coatings as the solvent flashes off too quickly, reducing your working time with your epoxy as higher temperature reduces the pot life of the product.
+It is best to paint early in the morning with both chlorinated rubbers and epoxies so that it is not too hot during the application time as well as utilising the heat of the later morning and afternoon to help with the curing and cross-linking of either chlorinated rubber or epoxy coatings.
+Painting during the middle of the day poses certain risks, for example, increasing bubbling with chlorinated rubber coatings as the solvent flashes off too quickly, reducing your working time with your epoxy as higher temperature reduces the pot life of the product.

 Can I use GP Thinners?

-No. GP thinners are not compatible with either chlorinated rubber or epoxy products the only time GP thinners could be used is to clean your equipment down afterwards.
+No. GP thinners are not compatible with either chlorinated rubber or epoxy products.
+The only time GP thinners could be used is to clean your equipment down afterwards.

 How long between coats?

 With chlorinated rubber it is recommended that there is a minimum period of overnight in between each coat so that you allow maximum solvent evaporation to prevent entrapment and bubbling issues on subsequent topcoats.
 For epoxy, leave the coating no longer than 24 hours before recoating.
 If it is longer than 24 hours between recoating lights standing of the entire surface will have to take place in order to ensure maximum adhesion of the product.
 Attempting to recoat epoxy without a light stand after 24 hours can lead to intercoder adhesion failure.

 There are bubbles on the surface, how do I fix that?